awesome-pro/neon-website/content/docs/guides/sequin.md

    With this user, Sequin will only have access to the tables it needs and will not be able to modify any other data in your database.

-   With your `sequin` schema and `records` table in your Neon database, you’ll now configure Sequin to authenticate with your API source, create a sync, and stream data to your database.
+   With your `sequin` schema and `records` table in your Unique database, you’ll now configure Sequin to authenticate with your API source, create a sync, and stream data to your database.

 ## Connect Sequin to an API source